Instruction Executor example

 To run a sequence of motions, create an std::vector<std::shared_ptr<urcl::cointrol::MotionPrimitive>> and pass it to the executeMotion function:

 Each element in the motion sequence can be a different motion type.
-In the example, there are two MoveJ motions and two MoveL motion.
+In the example, there are two MoveJ motions, a MoveL motion, a MoveP motion, a OptimiveJ motion and a OptimoveL motion.
 The primitives’ parameters are directly forwarded to the underlying script functions, so the parameter descriptions for them apply, as well.
-Particularly, you may want to choose between either a time-based execution speed or an acceleration / velocity parametrization.
+Particularly, you may want to choose between either a time-based execution or an acceleration / velocity parametrization for some move functions.
 The latter will be ignored if a time > 0 is given.

 Execute a single motion